Best Drones 2020: Take Epic Shots and Videos From Above

 A drone offers a unique photographic perspective, so get one and see things differently

 You may be thinking of getting a drone to take breathtaking shots and videos.
 Or you may want one to monitor the acres of crops on your farm.
 A drone can do much more than just take pictures and videos.
 It can be used to investigate tropical storms or track wildlife.
-If you are in the market for a drone, here are three of the best.
+If you are looking for a drone, here are some of the best.

 The drone is difficult to fly because it does not stay in place and drifts a lot.
 The headless mode is not very effective, and the One Touch return only works if you fly the drone in a straight line.